-DIGITAL ART I (Minor) College Prep Course #7072 Prerequisite: None
+DIGITAL ART I (Minor) College Prep Course #7072

-Through your active participation in this course, you'll.
-In this course, students will gain an good introductory understanding of many fundamental aspects of digital art-making.
-Using a variety of tools, including computers, iPads, digital cameras, scanners, apps, key programs from Adobe's "Creative Suite" (including Photoshop), you'll and software such as Affinity Photo and Designer, students will work on a wide variety of projects.
-These will may include photo manipulation, collage, varieties of digital mark-making and drawing, and video and animation work.
+In this course, students will gain an introductory understanding of many fundamental aspects of digital art-making.
+Using a variety of tools, including computers, iPads, digital cameras, and software such as Affinity Photo and Designer, students will work on a wide variety of projects.
+These may include photo manipulation, collage, varieties of digital mark-making and drawing, and video and animation work.
 The aim throughout the course will be to help you gain skill and confidence with both the technical and the artistic skills involved in making digital art.

-DIGITAL ART II (Minor) College Prep Course #7093

-(Major) Course #7094
+DIGITAL ART II (Minor) College Prep Course #7093 (Major) Course #7094

-Prerequisite: Digi tal Art I
+Prerequisite: Digital Art I